We recently had the chance to connect with Julie Stokes and have shared our conversation below.

 Sure, so let’s go deeper into your values and how you think.
 Whom do you admire for their character, not their power?

-Integrity and a everyday choice to do the right thing guide my work.
-Inspired by faith and the steady wisdom of Joyce Meyer and many others, I turned sink‑or‑swim moments into the strength to get back up again.
-Joyce Meyer was a steady companion on the hardest days; when tears came and the choice felt like sink or swim, her teachings helped me find the courage to stand.
-StrengthInUs is a practice of small steps, gentle strength, and shared resilience.
+Integrity and the daily commitment to do what’s right guide my work.
+I am inspired by faith and the wisdom of figures like Joyce Meyer, whose teachings gave me strength during the hardest times.
+On days filled with tears and choices that felt like sink or swim, Joyce Meyer’s guidance gave me the courage to stand tall again.
+StrengthInUs is built on small steps, gentle strength, and shared resilience.

 Before we go, we’d love to hear your thoughts on some longer-run, legacy type questions.
 If you retired tomorrow, what would your customers miss most?